-According to the studies conducted, there are over 200 categorized forms of mental disorders.
+According to the studies, there are over 200 mental disorders categorized.

 Some of the most common ones are bipolar disorder, depression, dementia, anxiety disorders, and schizophrenia.
 Symptoms may change with mood, personality, habits, and social isolation.

 To a significant extent, mental disorders may connect with extreme stress because of a specific condition or multiple events.
-Like diabetes, cancer, and heart disease, mental disorders are frequently physical, psychological, and emotional.
+Mental disorders like diabetes, cancer, and heart disease are frequently physical, psychological, and emotional.

-Mental disorders may be an outcome of a response to environmental factors, biochemical irregularities, genetic factors, or a combined effect.
+Mental disorders may result from a response to environmental factors, biochemical irregularities, genetic factors, or a combined effect.
 Many individuals learn to deal with or recover from a mental disorder with treatment and care.